I would be disappointed. I love children and have already picked out a name for my future son or daughter.posted over 2 years ago

 I agree-most young people, especially guys, don’t want kids, but then change their mind later on.

 I think I would be disapointed, but it wouldn’t mean I’d want to end the relationship.
 Life changes and people sometimes change what they want in it, so who knows?
-I don’t plan on having kids for a long time anyhow ;)posted almost 2 years ago
+I don’t plan on having kids for a long time anyhow ;)posted over 2 years ago

 Happy!
 And that’s something I think should be discussed before the relationship gets serious.
 With my previous boyfriend, I was upfront from the very beginning about not wanting kids.
 I wish HE had been upfront about his future plans. :-/ Part of the reason we broke up after 2.5 years was that he wanted to have kids one day and I didn’t.
 Even though he was willing to sacrifice that for me, I felt like it would be selfish of me to allow him to, and he could be happier with someone else if I let him go.
 It was incredibly painful and it could have been avoided if we got all that out in the open at the beginning.